 Saying “no” kindly in this context is more a case of saying “no” to yourself when you feel yourself looking for reassurance in other people.
 Instead, try considering – what is it that I’m really looking for here?
 And can I find that self-worth within, using my own internal voice of kindness, instead?

 When you’re hyper-sensitive to your friends’ feelings, it’s easy to end up over-apologizing.
 Before you know it, you’re saying “sorry” at every turn: sorry for being upset, sorry for having something you want; sorry for needing you in the way that I do right now.

 It’s a problem because you’re minimising how you feel.
 It’s OK to feel angry or annoyed or tearful, for days or even weeks at a time.
 It’s part of the condition of being human.
 But more to the point, apologising needlessly is another way of seeking validation from your friend.
 You’re on the hunt for constant reassurance, which is tiring, and it might also be unfair.
 Just as it’s OK for you to be angry, it’s OK for your friend to feel hurt by that.
 You’ll be in a much better place if you can both talk it out; rather than sugar coat things in a shower of apologies.

 Over-apologising means you’re on the hunt for constant reassurance

-“A turning point came when my mom encouraged me to shift my focus towards acknowledging the virtues of others instead of constantly apologising,” she continues.
+“A turning point came when my mom encouraged me to shift my focus towards acknowledging the virtues of others instead of constantly apologizing,” she continues.
 “I embraced my own worth and began to contribute with confidence.
-Apologising when necessary became a genuine act of accountability, rather than a reflexive response driven by insecurity.”
+Apologizing when necessary became a genuine act of accountability, rather than a reflexive response driven by insecurity.”